Finland beats Russians for its 1st Olympic hockey gold medal

 After winning gold in 2018 as the Olympic Athletes from Russia, the Russians competed this time as ROC, short for Russian Olympic Committee.
 The ROC and OAR names were the result of sanctions for doping and cover-ups across multiple Olympic sports.

-The hockey tournament unfolded in the shadow of another Russian doping saga, this time in figure skating after word emerged that 15-year-old Kamila Valieva tested positive for a banned substance in December, helped the Russians win women’s team gold and was allowed to skate in the individual event, in which she finished a disappointing fourth.
+The tournament unfolded in the shadow of another Russian doping saga, this time involving 15-year-old figure skater Kamila Valieva.
+Word emerged after the Russian team won gold that Valieva tested positive for a banned substance in December.
+She was allowed to skate in the individual event, finishing a disappointing fourth.

 Players and coaches from the Russian hockey team and others at the rink faced questions about the scandal and the IOC’s ruling not to hold a medal ceremony if she finished on the podium.

-No matter the name, the silver in men’s hockey was the 32nd medal the Russians took home from Beijing.
+For the Russian hockey players, no matter the name, the silver in the men’s tournament was the 32nd medal the country’s athletes earned in Beijing.
+Just not the gold they expected.

+“On this day, we’re the best country in the world in hockey,” Finland forward Harri Pesonen said.

 While the Russians looked like the new favorites when the NHL withdrew because of pandemic-related schedule disruptions in late December, the Finns were actually the big winners.
-With recent NHL players like captain Valtteri Filppula, forward Leo Komarov and defensemen Sami Vatanen and Mikko Lehtonen on the team, Finland had the firepower to go along with its hallmark of strong structure, defense and goaltending.
+With recent NHL players such as captain Valtteri Filppula, forward Leo Komarov and defensemen Sami Vatanen and Mikko Lehtonen on the team, Finland had the firepower to go along with its hallmark of strong structure, defense and goaltending.

 That combination helped Finland go through the Olympics undefeated in six games, including a three-goal comeback to beat rival Sweden in the preliminary round.
 Finland beat Switzerland, Slovakia and the Russians to roll through the tournament in efficient, business-like fashion with longtime coach Jukka Jalonen behind the bench.

-This final ended better for the Finns than the last time 16 years ago, when national stars Teemu Selanne, Kimmo Timonen, Mikko and Saku Koivu and Jere Lehtinen almost got the job done.
+This game ended better for the Finns than the last final 16 years ago, when national stars Teemu Selanne, Kimmo Timonen, Mikko and Saku Koivu and Jere Lehtinen almost got the job done.

-The Finnish Olympic heroes this time included leading goal-scorer Sakari Makinen, defenseman Ville Pokka, alternate captain Marko Anttila, winger Hannes Bjorninen and goaltender Harri Sateri.
+The Finnish Olympic heroes this time included Sateri, leading goal-scorer Sakari Makinen, defenseman Ville Pokka, alternate captain Marko Anttila, and winger Hannes Bjorninen.
 Pokka tied it after Mikhail Grigorenko put the Russians on the board, Bjorninen redirected Anttila’s shot for the winning goal and Sateri made 16 saves.

+The Russians got only three shots on net in the third period.

+“That’s how good our guys played,” Sateri said.
+“They played such good defense today and throughout the whole tournament.”

 It was only fitting that Anttila played a major role in the final game of a tournament played in a quarantined bubble.
 The 36-year-old veteran forward spent his first six days in Beijing in isolation after testing positive for the coronavirus upon arriving in China, which has a strict COVID-19 policy inside and outside the Olympics.

 This Olympic team was constructed by Lehtinen, who is now general manager after a long NHL career when he was known as one of the best defensive wingers in hockey.
-Through capturing bronze medals in 1994 before the NHL began participating and 1998 and 2010 with the best players in the world, Lehtinen always thought it was possible for Finland to win gold and made that feeling known.
+Lehtinen always thought it was possible for Finland to win gold and made that feeling known.

 “I tell a lot of people, ‘That year is coming,’” Lehtinen said.
 “You never know when it’s going to happen.”